 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Inshull has appeared include Henshaw, Henshall, Henshawe and others.

 Early Notables of the Inshull family (pre 1700)

 Another 44 words (3 lines of text) are included under the topic Early Inshull Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Inshull family to the New World and Oceana
+Migration of the Inshull family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Inshull arrived in North America very early: Charles Henshaw settled in Maryland in 1742; Benjamin and John Henshaw settled in Boston in 1768; John and Joseph Henshaw settled in Philadelphia in 1840..